Waxing Gibbous on

 Moon before ascending node

-10 days after descending node on 17 November 2020 at 00:07 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 1 December 2020 at 07:46 in ♊ Gemini.
+10 days after descending node on 17 November 2020 at 00:07 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 1 December 2020 at 07:46 in ♊ Gemini.

 Moon before northern standstill

-9 days since the previous standstill on 18 November 2020 at 11:27 in ♑ Capricorn when the Moon has reached South declination of ∠-24.856°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠24.882° at the point of next northern standstill on 3 December 2020 at 01:22 in ♋ Cancer.
+9 days since the last southern standstill on 18 November 2020 at 11:27 in ♑ Capricorn when the Moon has reached South declination of ∠-24.856° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠24.882° at the point of next northern standstill on 3 December 2020 at 01:22 in ♋ Cancer.

 Syzygy in 2 days